Loans on Blue Diamonds

 Loans on blue diamonds

 Securing a loan against a blue diamond is a straight-forward way to quickly access capital.
 Many of our elite clientele borrow against their assets to finance new investments and then pay off their loan when they need their asset returned.
 Alternatively, you can choose to sell your blue diamond to New Bond Street Pawnbrokers, as we always offer our clients the best price on the market.
 If you require any more information about securing loans on blue diamonds, do not hesitate to contact our team or visit our Mayfair store – appointments are not always necessary.
-For more information on services provided by New Bond Street Pawnbrokers please watch our video here and read about the loan process here.

 To learn more about our loans on fine art you can visit our diamonds or fine jewelry dedicated webpages.
 We offer loans against the following types of diamonds: 2 carat, baguette cut, blue diamonds, cushion cut, emerald cut, fancy color, marquise cut, old cut, oval cut, pear cut, pink, princess cut, and GIA certified diamonds.